 Integration and Case Studies

-Timber and earth are among the world’s oldest building materials, and at the same time, among the most forward-looking.
-Their use has always been influenced by cultural knowledge, local resources, and climatic conditions.
+Wood and clay are among the world’s oldest building materials and, at the same time, among the most promising for future solutions.
+Their use has always been shaped by deeply rooted architectural knowledge, local resources and climatic conditions.
 But what does it mean to build with these materials in the 21st century?
-And how can today’s expectations regarding safety, durability, and architectural expression be reconciled with natural materials – in harmony with climate, resources, and human well-being
+How can today’s requirements for safety, durability and aesthetic expression be reconciled with natural building materials – in harmony with the climate, resources and human wellbeing?

 Integrated Design

-This refers to a systemic, collaborative, and interdisciplinary design approach that addresses the complexity of the built environment and integrates cross-disciplinary collaboration from the earliest stages of the planning process.
+Integrated design describes a systemic, collaborative and interdisciplinary design approach.
+It takes account of the complexity of the built environment and incorporates interdisciplinary collaboration at an early stage in the planning process.
 Linear workflows are replaced by iterative, life-cycle-oriented methods.
-The focus lies on early problem analysis rather than isolated solutions.
-The design process brings together social, ecological, and technological criteria: local climate, CO₂ emissions, and human well-being are central to the planning process.
-The aim is to create future-oriented architecture that unites design quality with sustainability and societal benefit.
+Overall, the focus is on early-stage problem analysis rather than on isolated solutions.
+The design process brings together social, environmental and technological criteria: local climate, CO₂ emissions and human well-being are central to the planning process.
+The aim is to create sustainable architecture that combines design quality with sustainability and social added value.

 Design Process for Sustainable Architecture